Are you thinking about going full-time freelance? Here’s a step-by-step guide to make the transition go as smoothly as possible.

 3 TO 6 MONTHS BEFORE

 This is the fun part!
 Hire a designer that specializes in branding (like Bright Spot Studio) to bring your vision to life.
 You’ll want to develop your brand identity prior to building a website or launching any marketing materials.
 Resist the urge to throw something together.
 A good designer will take a close look at your business plan and then develop a unique, visual identity that will make you stand out.
 Think of this as an investment and not an expense.
 Be forewarned: This process might take a couple months, but don’t rush it.
-Relish in the time and attention your designer is pouring on you.
+Relish the time and attention your designer is pouring on you.
 It’s all about you, you, you.
 How often does that happen?!
-And don’t forget to get some business cards designed with your fabulous new brand while you’re at it.
+And don’t forget to get some business cards or letterhead designed with your fabulous new brand while you’re at it.

 1 TO 3 MONTHS BEFORE